mcs07/MolVS/docs/source/guide/standardize.rst

 - Nitro N#O: ``C-N=N#N >> C-N=[N+]=[N-]``
 - Perchlorate: ``Cl(=O)(=O)(=O)[O-] >> [Cl+3]([O-])([O-])([O-])[O-]``
 - Calculate explicit and implicit valence of all atoms.
 Fails when atoms have illegal valence.
 - Calculate symmetrized SSSR.
-Slowest step, fails in rare cases (apparently).
+Slowest step, fails in rare cases.
 - Kekulize.
 Fails if a Kekule form cannot be found or non-ring bonds are marked as aromatic.
 - Assign radicals if hydrogens set and bonds+hydrogens+charge < valence.
 - Set aromaticity, if none set in input.
 Go round rings, Huckel rule to set atoms+bonds as aromatic.